ant9000/ublox-i2c-bridge/README.md

 ### Requirements

-You'll need a compile and socat to make this utility work:
+You'll need a compiler and socat to make this utility work:

 1. [socat](http://www.dest-unreach.org/socat/)